benjstephenson/circuit-breaker-ts/README.md

 A convenience function that returns a singleton is available so that an instance can be built at app startup and injected into services.

+Inspired by a great blog post on [circuit breakers in the functional world ](https://levelup.gitconnected.com/circuit-breaker-in-a-functional-world-9c555c8e9527?gi=bf0edfcf31bd)